Most recently updated on May 8, 2023

 The college is dealing two issues from its past.
 The first involves slavery.

 A report issued in March 2021 recommended against removing the statue of Judge Robert Emmett Bledsoe Baylor, the founder of the university, and renaming the school due to the fact Baylor owned slaves.
 In May 2022, college officials announced that a monument to unknown enslaved people will be built around Baylor’s statue in Founder’s Mall.
 They also said a statue of former university president Rufus Burleson, a slave owner and Confederate army chaplain, will be moved from another square near Baylor’s statue to a space between two academic buildings.
 The Burleson Quadrangle will also be renamed simply The Quadrangle Square.
-In addition, statues honoring the university’s first two Black graduates, both of whom graduated in 1967, are expected to be completed by spring 2023.
+In addition, statues honoring the university’s first two Black graduates, both of whom graduated in 1967, were dedicated in April 2023.

 The second issue involves LGBTQ recognition.
 In April 2022, Baylor officials granted the university’s first charter to a LGBTQ-focused student group.
 The college’s Bible-based official statement on human sexuality, however, still refers to marriage as being between a man and a woman.